Joel Eriksson Ek Game Preview: Wild vs. Devils

-Joel Eriksson Ek and the Minnesota Wild will be in action on Sunday at 5:00 PM ET, and they'll be facing the New Jersey Devils.
-If you'd like to wager on Eriksson Ek's prop bets, we've got lots of information to help you.
+The Minnesota Wild, including Joel Eriksson Ek, will be in action Thursday at 8:00 PM ET, and they'll be facing the New Jersey Devils.
+Does a bet on Eriksson Ek interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.